-For the last years Woodland partners with local and international volunteers to provide basic medical care to people less fortunate in Guatemala, Mexico, Puerto Rico, Ecuador and Panama.
+For the last years Woodland partners with local and international volunteers to provide basic medical care to people less fortunate in Mexico, Puerto Rico, Ecuador and Panama.

 Every month a team of volunteers from the USA travels to support this program with the collaboration with local nurses and community health volunteers.

 Access to health includes: medical checkups, dental care, eye exams, hearing test, pre and post neonatal care, and education around preventive medicine, hygiene, and sanitation.

 In collaboration with local and international organizations Woodland deploys volunteers to support the victims of natural disasters in Central -South America and the Caribbean such as hurricanes, earthquakes, volcano eruptions, floods/mudslides, etc.